FAQs

 Why is It important for marine insurers to be engaged with decarbonisation initiatives?

 The maritime sector has provided efficient economic services that have played a key role in enabling the growth of global trade and global economic development.
 However, this has not been without some adverse consequences unique to the maritime sector.
 The continued success of the maritime sector is intrinsically linked to the well-being and prosperity of society.
-Therefore, all industry participants must play a role in addressing adverse consequences.
+Therefore, all industry participants must play a role in addressing thes impacts.

 What is the IMO, and what did they decide regarding GHG emissions?